nmondal/flower/README.md

 1. Exposing data over web ( CRUD )
 2. Aggregating multiple other API calls or data sources ( Aggregation )
 3. Writing next to trivial logic ( apparently called *business logic* )
-4. All of these w/o any inherent capability of parallelism, asynchrony and timeouts and retries ( resiliency )
+4. All of these w/o any inherent capability of parallelism, asynchrony and timeouts and retries ( performance & resiliency )

-In the end business and tech needs diverge : where it is like a self fulfilling circle culminating into throttling business development.
+In the end business and tech needs diverged : where it is like a self fulfilling circle.
+This throttles business development, this must be stopped.

 ### Reduce Developer Footprint

 The previous paragraph suggests ( many ) wrong ideas about the nature of the Tech.
-All of these has to stop, or has to be done by folks who are not even developers.
+All of these have to be modelled such that these get done by few, while being used by many others who are not even developers.

 Software development must be democratised beyond developers.
 If something was possible with 100 developers, then those MUST be solved with 10, if not less.

 Goal of any development must starts with profit, and end with increasing margin.
 This cannot happen with an empire full of developers doing development for development's sake.
 A crack team of 10 is more than capable of handling a top team of 100 developers.

+Excel Macros are such an example, so are SQL Engines.

 And we should stop thinking about "long run".
 In the long run, the business will be more than dead.

 ### Stable Standard by Default

-What we are saying is anti thesis of what the so called "Industry Experts" promote.
+What we are saying is the anti thesis of what the so called "Industry Experts" promote.
 Perhaps they know better, perhaps they mean well.
-That is not to say that we are willing to sacrifice stability.
+That is not to say that we are willing to sacrifice Quality - which means write once, forget.

+There will be parts which would almost never change, and there will be parts which will be frequently changing.
+First creates the core engine, second one creates the malleable *business logic*.

-Some code in some form is unavoidable, no matter how differently one represents it.
+Code in some form is unavoidable, no matter how differently one represents it.
 Consider the goal of query.
 In 1960s it was COBOL and then SQL became a stable standard.
 With the advent of *scale* people almost stopped using SQL - instead started using SQL-ish dialect which are DSLs.